Q&A: Everything You Should Know About Government Shutdowns

 There are essentially two ways to avoid a government shutdown – by passing appropriations or a continuing resolution (see question on “What is a Continuing Resolution?”).
 Theoretically, the House and Senate Appropriations committees are supposed to pass 12 different appropriations bills that are broken up by subject area and based on funding levels allocated in a budget resolution.
 Often, these bills are combined into larger “omnibus” or “minibus” legislation.

 To avoid a shutdown, Congress would need to pass all 12 appropriations bills through both chambers and get them signed by the President before October 1.
 This could be done by enacting each bill individually or by packaging them together through an omnibus or minibus.
-On September 21, the House passed a continuing resolution that would extend current funding levels through December 3 and suspend the debt limit until near the end of 2022.
-Senate action is uncertain, however, due to the lack of needed Republican support for raising the debt limit under regular Senate rules as well as specific funding disagreements, including appropriations for the Iron Dome missile defense system in Israel.
-For more about the status of specific appropriations bills, see Appropriations Watch: FY 2022.
+Neither the House nor the Senate has yet acted on a CR, due to disagreements over the easing of permitting rules for certain energy projects that were supposed to be considered as part of negotiations surrounding this summer’s Inflation Reduction Act, as well as disputes over disaster relief funding and additional COVID-19 spending.
+For more about the status of specific appropriations bills, see Appropriations Watch: FY 2023.

 A continuing resolution temporarily funds the government in the absence of full appropriations bills, often by continuing funding levels from the prior year.
 Traditionally, CRs have been used to give lawmakers a short period of time to complete their work on remaining appropriations bills while keeping the government open.
 CRs sometimes apply to only a few categories of spending, but they can also be used to fund all discretionary functions and can be used for an entire year.